 Architecture Photography Unfolded

 This workshop is intended to focus on the creative aspects of architectural photography.
-While we’re there to guide you regarding gear and camera settings on location, the emphasis is on developing your unique creative vision and seeing your subjects in a new way.
+While we’re there to guide you regarding gear and camera settings on location, the emphasis is on developing your unique creative vision, composition and seeing your subjects in a new way.

 The daytime locations will focus on architectural abstracts, while sunrise and sunset locations will focus on cityscapes.
 A more detailed itinerary will be sent out to attendees closer to the workshop but here are some highlights.